barkeshli-pcc/lab-00-writeup/windows.md

 ## is `cmake` installed?

-Let's check to see if `git` is installed on your system: type `git --version` at the commandline.
+Let's check to see if `cmake` is installed on your system: type `cmake --version` at the commandline.

-If you do not get a response similar to this, then you do not have `git` on your system and you have to install it.
+If you do not get a response similar to this, then you do not have `cmake` on your system and you have to install it.

 > <img src="images/win_images/cm-02-cmake_version.png" alt="vscode_after_cloning" width="800"/>